Psykotikism/Mutant_Tanks/INFORMATION.md

 		{
 			// Enable Mutant Tanks in these game mode types.
 			// Note: This setting has a convar equivalent (mt_gamemodetypes), which is only checked if this setting is set to "0".
+			// Note: This setting cannot be changed in custom config files.
 			// --
 			// Add up numbers together for different results.
 			// --